Skip to Content

 So, What Are the Main Types of Grasshoppers?

-Grasshoppers are found in almost every continent, with over 8,000 popular species.
+Grasshoppers are found on almost every continent, with over 8,000 popular species.
 However, each grasshopper falls into two subspecies: the short-horned and the long-horned grasshopper.

-Since meadow grasshoppers are not picky eaters, they can live almost anywhere and are also the most sighted, long-horned species.
+Since meadow grasshoppers are not picky eaters, they can live almost anywhere and are also the most sighted and long-horned species.
 Grasshoppers are beneficial to the environment.